JackDougherty/fusion-point-polygon-list/README.md

 Display both map view and sortable list
 - http://jackdougherty.github.io/fusion-point-polygon-list/index_both.html

-##To Do
-Update this template from Derek Eder's most current version

-##Create your own with this template
+##Create your own version

 See tutorial in Fusion Tables template section of *Data Visualization for All* book at http://DataVizForAll.org

 General steps: